cram6blue/GradleDockerfile/README.md

 2. Copy the folder and its files in your system.

-3. Go to the folder in your system and  execute the docker build command to create the image.
+3. Go to the folder in your system and  execute the docker build command to create the image:

+$ docker build -f Dockerfile -t <Image_name>:<Tag> .

+Note: The IMage Name should not include capital letters

-4. The virtual machine will compile the code and execute the resultant JAR.
+4. The virtual machine will build the JAR and will execute it.